switer/imper/README.md

 An impress presentation/slider editor website for creating impress.js slider (impress.js is inspired by the idea behind prezi.com)

+An presentation editor and the player powered by impress.js

 ### Imper Editor

 [Imper editor website](http://switer.github.io/imper/)